 The FLL programme is an exciting opportunity for me to gain a greater understanding of regeneration issues in London from the perspective of the other key organisations and bodies involved in delivery and I’m really looking forward to improving my leadership skills while building new professional networks.”

-Regeneration Officer, LB Brent
+Regeneration Manager for Wembley, LB Brent

 “I’m a town planner by trade but I am fortunate to have been exposed to mixed use development and project management through the South Kilburn Regeneration Programme, leading multi-disciplinary teams and delivering hundreds of homes to planning and working on a CPO.
 In the last couple of years I have been working on the Wembley Programme; in particular delivering temporary uses, refreshing the Vision and looking at place identity, branding and narratives.
 I am particularly interested in how a place undergoes long term and large scale change.
 I’ve got an interesting background, but want to be able to convert that experience into operating at a senior level.”